AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

 Expert and Tiger Touch 1), then select the palette to edit.
 For Normal palettes this will automatically select the fixtures used in the palette; for Shared palettes the first fixture in the palette will be selected.
-Next, make the changes you want, then press the \[Update Palette x\] softkey to save the changes.
+Next, make the changes you want, then press the <Keys.SoftKey>Update Palette x</Keys.SoftKey> softkey to save the changes.

 The <Keys.HardKey>Edit</Keys.HardKey> button also allows you to change the palette name and number.